openharmony/docs/en/application-dev/ui/arkts-transition-animation-within-component.md

         .fontSize(16)
         .onClick(() => {
           animateTo({ duration: 1000 }, () => {
-            //Delete the tail element of the array.
-As a result, Forach deletes the header component. this.numbers.pop();
+            // Delete the tail element of the array.
+As a result, ForEach deletes the tail component. this.numbers.pop();
           })
         })